 Can I Walk Across The Floating Bridge

-Absolutely you can walk across the Queen Emma Bridge which will connect you from Otrobanda (portside) to Punda (many pedestrian-only streets that you will want to discover).
+Absolutely!
+You can walk across the Queen Emma Bridge, connecting you from Otrobanda (portside) to Punda (many pedestrian-only streets that you will want to discover).
 The Floating bridge in Willemstad is a pedestrian-only bridge that opens and closes to allow ships and boats to pass through St. Anna Bay.

 If I Walk Into Otrobanda Can I Get A Great Photo of The Queen Julianna Bridge?